- Best Jobs

 -

-Most computer jobs require a bachelor’s degree in computer science, but there are a lot of different more specific degrees you can get.
+Most computer jobs require at least a bachelor’s degree in computer science, although there are numerous specialized degrees available.

 -